 - Pool Fence Regulations TAS

-The bottom line is, if you are well-informed and aware of pool fencing requirements and choose reputable and trustworthy builders, you’ll be enjoying your new pool in no time – and you’ll be able to relax knowing that your family and loved ones are safe.
+The bottom line is, that if you are well informed and aware of pool fencing requirements and choose reputable and trustworthy builders, you’ll be enjoying your new pool in no time – and you’ll be able to relax knowing that your family and loved ones are safe.

-If you are unsure about what you require, TTFS are just a call away.
+If you are unsure about what you require, TTFS is just a call away.
 We can help you make the right decisions, meet your requirements and help you stay within budget.

-Many customers from the swimming pool construction industry or permanent fence business carry a supply of portable pool fencing to extend their service offering.
+Many customers from the swimming pool construction industry or permanent fence business carry a supply of portable pool fencing to extend their service offerings.

-Our temporary pool fence sets have a number of outstanding features, including:
+Our temporary pool fence sets have several outstanding features, including:

-- A specially designed foot which allows a consistent gap of less than 100mm between ground and panel
+- A specially designed foot that allows a consistent gap of less than 100mm between the ground and panel

 - The sturdy structure to be easily moved without the need for star pickets